dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### Postman Collection

-Use the postman collection to get all endpoint for postman.
+Use the postman collection to get all endpoints for postman.

-Replace variables current values like "validProductGuid" or "validReviewGuid" to your custom values.
+Replace variables current values like "validProductGuid" or "validReviewGuid" to your custom ones.